Treatments for Obstructive Sleep Apnea and/or Snoring

 A hypoglossal nerve stimulator, such as the Inspire implant, is an option for treating obstructive sleep apnea in patients who meet certain criteria, including inability to tolerate CPAP after trying it.

-Oral appliance (mandibular advancement splint)
+Oral appliance (mandibular advancement Device)

-An oral appliance, or mandibular advancement splint, is prescription custom-made medical device worn in the mouth used to treat sleep-related breathing disorders including obstructive sleep apnea (OSA) and snoring.
-An oral appliance for sleep disordered breathing may be best suited for patients with snoring or minor to moderate sleep apnea, or as an alternative to CPAP intolerant patients with severe obstructive sleep apnea.
+An oral appliance, or mandibular advancement device, is prescription custom-made medical device worn in the mouth used to treat sleep-related breathing disorders including obstructive sleep apnea (OSA) and snoring.
+An oral appliance for sleep disordered breathing may be best suited for patients with good teeth and snoring or minor to moderate sleep apnea, or as an alternative to CPAP intolerant patients with severe obstructive sleep apnea.
 Advantages of an oral appliance include that they are non-invasive, easily reversible, quiet, and generally well accepted by the patient.
-Disadvantages include that the device does not always cure sleep apnea, especially severe sleep apnea, the potential for pain in the jaw joint (temporomandibular joint), a period of readjustment of one’s normal bite for a usually short period of time each morning, need for the user’s bite to return to its normal position after use, that an individual must remember to use the device for any benefit, and that the device requires a little maintenance and it could break or be lost.
+Disadvantages include that the device does not always cure sleep apnea, especially moderate or severe sleep apnea, the potential for pain in the jaw joint (temporomandibular joint), a period of readjustment of one’s normal bite for a usually short period of time each morning, need for the user’s bite to return to its normal position after use, that an individual must remember to use the device for any benefit, and that the device requires a little maintenance and it could break or be lost.

 Orthognathic surgery (specifically Maxillary-Mandibular Advancement)